MemoonaTahira/Traffic_Violation_Classification/readme.md

 Test it using same steps as before from [here](#6-using-swagger-ui-once-the-service-is-runnnig-locally)

-## 11. Deploy the BentoML container to Mobegenius:
+## 12. Deploy the BentoML container to Mogenius:

-- Create an account on Mobegenius: https://studio.mogenius.com/user/registration
+- Create an account on Mobegenius: <https://studio.mogenius.com/user/registration>
 - Verfiy your account and select the free plan
 - Create a cloud space with a reflective name, e.g. TrafficViolation
 - Choose Create from docker image from any registry